redside100/ganyu/README.md

 claims daily check-in rewards every day from 5:00 - 6:00 UTC for linked users with the auto claim option enabled, which is toggleable through `/profile`.

+**Update**: Hoyoverse is starting to check bots with Geetests (captcha) on the daily check-in endpoint.
+For the time being, the auto collect feature is disabled.

+### Reddit Code Discovery
+The bot periodically crawls the [/r/Genshin_Impact](https://www.reddit.com/r/Genshin_Impact/) subreddit for redemption codes, and announces them in the specified log channel.

 ### Event Schedule
 A standard event schedule obtained from https://paimon.moe.